cbuelt/cbuelt.github.io/_pages/about.md

 Before the start of my PhD I obtained a Bachelor's degree in Industrial Engineering and a Masters's degree in Mathematics from Karlsruhe Institute of Technology.

-**If you have any questions about my research or want to collaborate feel free to contact me anytime**.
+**If you have any questions regarding my research or want to collaborate feel free to contact me anytime**.